abhikanojia/navbar_highlighter/README.md

 **Note:**

 As user hits `sessions_controller` `index` action `Home` link will be active, and when user clicks `Users` link `Users` link will be get `active-link` class.
+# New feature
+Adding a `data-parent='controller_name'` to link will add class to parent link as well as the child link.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/abhikanojia/navbar_highlighter.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.